When is Easter Sunday 2017—and why does the date of Easter change every year? Here are some answers from The Old Farmer’s Almanac.

 Brief History of Easter

 Easter Sunday is the most important celebration in the Christian calendar.
 This Christian holy day celebrates the resurrection of Christ after his Crucifixion and was probably the earliest of the church’s annual festivals.
-Folk customs attached to the festival date from pre-Christian times:
+Folk symbols attached to the festival date from pre-Christian times include:

 - Eggs, traditionally forbidden during Lent, symbolize new life.

 - The Easter Bunny recalls the hare, the Egyptian symbol of fertility.

 - Easter may have derived its name from the Saxon goddess Eostre, whose feast was celebrated each spring at about this time.
 Or, it may have derived from the word oster, meaning “rising.”

 |2017||April 16||April 16|

 Easter Sunday changes based on the calendars of different Christian churches.
 Due to these different methods of calculation, various Christian denominations may celebrate the feast on different days.
 Many Western Christian churches follow the Gregorian calendar, and many Eastern Orthodox churches follow the Julian calendar.